DuroMax vs Yamaha

 Frequently Asked Questions

-Are Yamaha generators more reliable than DuroMax generators?
+Is Yamaha more reliable than DuroMax for generators?

-According to the reliability data, yes.
-Yamaha earns a Tier A reliability rating of 93 out of 100, while DuroMax sits at Tier B with a score of 70 out of 100.
-This suggests Yamaha generators have a stronger track record for long-term dependability.
+According to the scoring data, yes.
+Yamaha earns a Tier A reliability rating of 93 out of 100, while DuroMax sits at Tier B with 70 out of 100.
+This is the one category where Yamaha clearly leads.

 Which brand offers better value for the money?

-DuroMax scores higher in value at 5.3 compared to Yamaha's 4.7.
-Combined with its higher feature score (7.0 vs 3.0), DuroMax generally delivers more functionality per dollar spent.
+DuroMax scores higher for value with an average of 5.5 compared to Yamaha's 4.6.
+Combined with its higher features score (7.0 vs 3.0), DuroMax generally delivers more capability relative to cost.